World Premieres

 2005:

-Nunmaul Hall, Yong Pyong Resort - Gangwon Province, Korea
+Awakening Behzad Ranjbaran (b.
+1955) The Second Annual Great Mountains International Music Festival Nunmaul Hall, Yong Pyong Resort - Gangwon Province, Korea

+"Preserving the sanctity of peace is a common desire of all humanity.
+It is hard to understand why humans at times are drawn to war, when prosperity and happiness can be gained by peace.
+It is so fitting to celebrate peace with music, an inclusive art form that transcends time, cultures and generations.
 Awakening was composed as a reflection on war and peace.
 It is one continuous movement with three interconnected sections: Andante con fuoco, Largo spirituali and Andante con fuoco.
 The melodic and harmonic basis of Awakening is a short motive, heard at the outset of the piece and is continuously varied and transformed as the work progresses.
 The agitated first section is followed by a meditative and contemplative middle section (largo spirituali).
 The final section shares many characteristics of the first section but with a sense of optimism that brings the piece to an energetic finale.
+The score of Awakening is dedicated to my dear friend, Hyo Kang."

 -Behzad Ranjbaran